emw7/utility/README.md

 # utility

-A repository of useful things
+A repository of useful things.